PaintX/Arduino_ECU/README.md

 # Arduino_ECU
-First try for simply arduino ECU
+Create PCB for Speeduino ECU in SMD